FunKey-Project/RetroFE/Documentation/Manual/Layouts.rst

 <onLoad>                             Sound triggered when the layout is started
 <onUnload>                           Sound triggered when the layout is exited
 <highlight>                          Sound triggered when a new item is highlighted.
 This will not loop while actively scrolling.
-<select>                             Sound triggered when an item is selected2
+<select>                             Sound triggered when an item is selected
 ===============================      =================================================================================================

 Each sound effect supports the following parameters: